mariooom/simple-shopping-app-interface/README.md

 - View and hide passwords using a toggle button.
 - Submit the form to create an account and navigate to the home page.
 - Includes a success dialog upon account creation.
+- Fade Animation: After confirming the dialog, the sign-up page fades out while the home page fades in, creating a smooth transition.
-3. Responsive Design
+2. Responsive Design
 - Utilizes MediaQuery to ensure the UI adjusts dynamically to various screen sizes.
-4. Home Page
+3. Home Page
 Contains multiple horizontally scrollable sections:
 - Our Products: Displays a PageView for browsing product images.
 - Product Grid: A responsive GridView displaying product cards with images, text, and an "Add to Cart" button.
 Includes a Snackbar notification for adding items to the cart.
 - Hot Offers: A ListView displaying a list of hot offers with images and text.
-5. Horizontal Scrolling
+4. Horizontal Scrolling
 - The entire layout is horizontally scrollable using a SingleChildScrollView with horizontal orientation.
 # Pages
 1. Sign-Up Page
 - The entry point for the app.
 - Contains a Form with the following fields:
-1) Name
+1)Name
 2)Email
-3) Password
+3)Password
-4) Confirm Password
+4)Confirm Password
 - Provides real-time validation and error messages.
-- After successful submission, navigates to the home page.
+- After successful submission, navigates to the home page with a fade animation.
 2. Home Page
-- Contains:
+Contains:
-1) A title bar.
+- A title bar.
-2) Horizontally scrollable sections:
+- Horizontally scrollable sections:
-3) Our Products: Displays product images in a PageView.
+- Our Products: Displays product images in a PageView.
-4) Product Grid: Cards with text, images, and an "Add to Cart" button.
+- Product Grid: Cards with text, images, and an "Add to Cart" button.
-5) Hot Offers: A list of items with images and descriptions.
+- Hot Offers: A list of items with images and descriptions.
 # Output: